This post was most recently updated on December 8th, 2019

-Mauricio and I booked direct, round-trip flights from Los Angeles to Copenhagen for just $532 each.
-Our dates were December 26th to January 13th.
+I booked a direct, round-trip flight from Los Angeles to Copenhagen for just $532.
+My dates were December 26th to January 13th.

-But according to a quick search, if we wanted to book that same direct route for, say, July 26th to August 13th, it would cost us a whopping $1,970 each!
+But according to a quick search, if I wanted to book that same direct route for, say, July 26th to August 13th, it would cost us a whopping $1,970 each!